Digital fashion: Communication and experience co-creation

 Fashion is also a matter of socially negotiating what is "in" or "out", fashionable or not.
-In other words, fashion items do not only play on the economic market of physical goods, but also - and sometimes even more importantly - on the semiotic market of the production of social tastes and customs.
+In other words, fashion items do not only play on the economic market of physical goods but also - and sometimes even more importantly - on the semiotic market of the production of social tastes and customs.
 Thanks to social media, and to all services offered by the so-called web2.0, laypeople can contribute to co-create the fashion world, shaping tastes, customs, and fashion-related values.

-Social media in general has catapulted the impact fashion has on our everyday lives and values.
-Fashion has taken a central role is mass production and is constantly evolving due to the ever-lasting digital transformation.
+Social media, in general, has catapulted the impact fashion has on our everyday lives and values.
+Fashion has taken a central role in mass production and is constantly evolving due to the ever-lasting digital transformation.

-Social media has also helped evolved to a point where not only can brands reach consumers, but consumers can reach brands as well.
+Social media has also helped evolve to a point where not only can brands reach consumers, but consumers can reach brands as well.
 TikTok for example started a trend in 2020 with #GucciModelChallenge.
 This creates a space where the brand is gaining awareness from their consumers in the ever-changing digital age.

-For this reason, social media is becoming an extremely strong marketing tool specifically in the fashion industry as well.
-This can be seen with fashion bloggers or influencers showing clothing from various brands that connects the consumers and brands globally across different platforms.

 Gamification

-Gaming has played an important role in fostering digital aspects of the fashion world, first beginning with dress up games that used avatars and allowed players to select garments.
+Gaming has played an important role in fostering digital aspects of the fashion world, first beginning with dress-up games that used avatars and allowed players to select garments.
 Nevertheless, it seems it will now move on to the real world and start using avatars of real people.

 Garments from luxurious brands have been copied and adapted into the aesthetics of games such as the quarantine-released Animal Crossing: New Horizons and The Sims.
 As to the former, users found themselves filled with time during the COVID-19 confinement and recreated outfits from a great variety of fashion brands, including Chanel, Gucci and Versace.
 Moreover, it became a platform for users to showcase their costume designs.

 In April 2019, Moschino collaborated with simulation game The Sims in a capsule collection that featured signature Jeremy Scott garments.
 The collection was made available to shop and the campaign was set against the backdrop of a Sims-like atmosphere.
 Furthermore, in May 2019, Nike partnered up with Fortnite to include their iconic Jordan sneakers.
 In similar fashion, in May 2020, Marc Jacobs designed 6 of the brand's favorite looks for Nintendo's Animal Crossing: New Horizons in a partnership with Instagram user @AnimalCrossingFashionArchive.
 They were made available to download.
-Valentino also collaborated with the account and provided 20 looks from the house's SS (Spring/Summer) and F/W (Fall/Winter) 2020 collections.

-Similarly the other luxury brands mentioned, Louis Vuitton partnered with game League of Legends to create skins for characters within the game.
-Digital fashion in various different video games allow users to express themselves beyond their avatar and combine the self-expression of fashion into the digital gaming realm.
+Similarly, the other luxury brands mentioned, Louis Vuitton partnered with game League of Legends to create skins for characters within the game.
+Digital fashion in different video games allows users to express themselves beyond their avatars and combine the self-expression of fashion into the digital gaming realm.